SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Methodology

 We assume the affine transformation parameters $\gamma$ and $\beta$ are learned from the masked z-score--normalized image $\mat{B}\odot\mat{I}^{\text{zs}}$, where we only care about the brain region.
 The output of MAIN can be represented as:

 Fig.~\ref{fig:architecture}(a) illustrates the basic structure of the proposed MAIN: a lightweight network with two heads is designed to learn the two affine transformation parameters from the masked brain region.
 More specifically, using a 256-dimensional vector that supposedly contains the statistical information about the intensity distribution from the brain, the two heads learn how to normalize the MR images into a site-unrelated style by making the tissues of the outputs have similar values.
-The detailed network architecture of MAIN is shown in Section~\ref{detail}.
+As Section~\ref{detail} shows, our MAIN is a lightweight neural network module and does not impose an excessive computational burden.

-\textbf{Relation with instance normalization.}\quad Compared with traditional instance normalization, MAIN is more suitable for brain MR images.
+Compared with traditional instance normalization, MAIN is more suitable for brain MR images.
 The mean and the standard deviation are computed in the region of interest formed by the brain mask.
-Moreover, our MAIN is a simple, lightweight neural network module and does not impose an excessive computational burden.

-\textbf{Relation with adaptive instance normalization (AdaIN).}\quad In contrast to AdaIN~\cite{2017Arbitrary} which aligns the mean and the variance of the content features with those of the style features~\cite{2017Arbitrary}, our affine transformation approach is more generalized.
-AdaIN can be seen as a special case of our method that involves setting the weight and bias from the images of the target style, which requires accessing the images from the target site during training.
-Our method is a generalized and adaptive framework for dynamically normalizing MR images, allowing for arbitrary and unseen sites' images, more widely used in clinical applications.
+In contrast to AdaIN~\cite{2017Arbitrary} that aligns the mean and the variance of the content features with those of the style features, our affine transformation approach is more generalized.
+More specifically, AdaIN can be seen as a special case of our method, which requires accessing the images from the target site during training.